tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 [](#seqdiaground) is the sequence diagram of a round.
-The pseudo-code of a non-voting round is located in the [appendix][coderound] {TODO: Update the sequence diagram so that we do not pass the transaction object at all}
+The pseudo-code of a non-voting round is located in the [appendix][coderound]

 ![Non-voting Round Sequence Diagram][seqdiaground]